CUAstro-REU-Python-Workshop/2020-workshop/README.md

 | Duration (min) | Topic | Tools |
 |:--------------:|:------|:------|

-- Python taxonomy.
-- Using NumPy and Scipy for numerics.
+- ~10 minute intro slides on "taxonomy" of the Python ecosystem
+- ~40+ minutes to work in breakout rooms on `day1.ipynb`
+- ~10 minutes (if time allows) more advanced NumPy array details

 ### Day 2